captainl/training-arduino/README.md

 # Input Display (beta)

-I've also included a file called Gamecube.exe in the repository.
+I've also included a file called gamecube.exe in the repository.
+It's located inside one of the folders, either the 32 bit or 64 bit version.
 If you run that, it should open a window on your computer that displays gamecube controller inputs from the arduino'd controller in real time.
-However, I haven't tested it on any computer besides my own, and there are definitely some bugs in the code still, so no promises!
+I haven't tested it on any computer besides my own, and there are definitely some bugs in the code still, so no promises!

 # Contact